FireInsidE-fie/EPROM/learncpp.com.md

 ### 7.7
 To make an external linkage identifier or function accessible to another file, you'll need to forward declare it (either in the file or in a header you'll include).
 Import global variables from other files with the `extern` keyword with forward declarations.
+Make global variables accessible from other files with the same keyword.